gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As always, the performance improvements that you actually see for your build depends on many factors.

-#### Faster dependency resolution due to in-memory caching of dependency metadata.
+#### Faster dependency resolution due to in-memory caching of dependency metadata

 With this change, the dependency resolution is much faster.
 Typically, the larger the project is the more configurations and dependencies are being resolved during the build.
 By caching the dependency metadata in memory we avoid hitting the repository and parsing the descriptor when the same dependency is requested in a different resolution.